Primitive forms for Gepner singularities

-Let $V$ be a finite dimensional vector space over $\bfk$ and let $M=Spf(\bfk[[V^\vee]])$, where $V^\vee$ is the dual vector space, be its formal completion at the origin, so that the functions on $M$ are formal series in $V^\vee$.
+Let $V$ be a finite dimensional vector space over a field $\bfk$ of characteristic $0$ and let $V^\vee$ be its dual.
+Then let us put $M=Spf(\bfk[[V^\vee]])$ to be the formal completion of $V$ at the origin, so that the functions on $M$ are formal series in $V^\vee$.
 We denote by $T_M$ its tangent sheaf which is canonically isomorphic to $V\ten\CO_M$.